credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/plantuml/plantuml-core/README.md

     --></g>
     </svg>

-And generated svg file will looks like
+And generated svg file then looks like the next example

 ![An UML diagram that describes, how the generated content looks like](doc/img/example.svg?sanitize=true)